HedgeComp/WindowsOtto-PilotBranding/README.md

 Path: %ProgramData%\Microsoft\AutopilotBranding
 File or filder:  AutopilotBranding.ps1.tag

+For Origianl blog post for the OG himself..
 See https://oofhours.com/2020/05/18/two-for-one-updated-autopilot-branding-and-update-os-scripts/ for more information.

 ## Change history

-- 2023-09-23: Added logic to handle the Windows 11 Start menu proces using Start2.bin; Windows 10 will continue to use Layout.xml.
-Added additional Windows 11 in-box apps to remove.
-- 2024-01-31: Added additional apps to remove, adding timestamps to log messages, cleaned up error logging.
-- 2024-04-27: Added logic to stop the Start menu from popping up each time a new user signs in.
-- 2024-12-26: Added support for removing FODs and disabling optional features.
+- 2025-03-22: Added MultiStep Break downs of each REgistry Tweak.
+Easy to follow along and Uncomment out any tweaks you don't want.
+- 2025-04-14: Added Removal of All Click To Runs (C2R) installed on a Machine.

 ## Suggestions?

-If you have suggestions on other customizations that would be useful, contact me at michael@oofhours.com.
+If you have suggestions on other customizations that would be useful, contact me at scottm@centennialit.com.